Water Conservation

 Water, fertilizer and pollution

-On average in Florida, 40-60% of household water use goes to irrigating urban landscapes dominated by turf grass and exotic plants.
-(Exotic plants are non-native plants, i.e. they are not native to Florida.)
+On average in Florida, 40-60% of household water use goes to irrigating urban landscapes dominated by turf grass and exotic or non-native plants.

-The University of Florida Extension Service finds that watering a 20 x 50 foot area of turf requires 500-600 gallons of water, almost as much as you might use for personal needs in a week.
+UF/IFAS Extension finds that watering a 20-by-50 foot area of turf requires 500-600 gallons of water, nearly as much as you might use for personal needs in a week.

 The EPA found that running a lawn mower for one hour creates as much air pollution as driving a car for 350 miles.
 Furthermore, every year we spill more fuel filling lawn equipment than was lost by the Exxon Valdez in Alaska!